-Before we dive into the technology of IQF itself, let’s take a look at where these frozen ingredients originate and how they’re handled all the way from the field to the finished product.
+Before we dive into the technology of IQF itself, let’s take a look at where these frozen ingredients originate and how they are handled all the way from the field to the finished product.

 From the ground up

-We grow a total of about 1,600 acres of specialty crop, and over 300 of those are certified organic.
+At our headquarters in Momence, we grow a total of about 1,160 acres of specialty crop, and over 360 of those are certified organic.
 All of Van Drunen Farms’ finished IQF herbs can be traced back to the fields they came from.

 “Consumers are looking for transparency of the supply chain.
 We have the advantage where we can grow these on our own farm, do our own processing, and provide product to our customer that we can control from the seed to the finished product.” – Jeff Van Drunen, President

 Our team of agronomists carefully consider the right seed types for our climate — from environmental factors to soil types

 Our farmers also soil-sample and tissue-sample to make sure the crops receive the fertilizer they need throughout the growing process.